* Israel sees ‘wake-up call’ for Egypt on security

 Mursi officially left the group and his position as head of its Freedom and Justice Party when he took office.

-Israel dismissed allegations of involvement in the attack.
+Israel dismissed allegations it had any involvement in the deadly attack.

 “Even the person who says this when he looks at himself in the mirror does not believe the nonsense he is uttering,” Israeli Foreign Ministry spokesman Yigal Palmor said.